Rekha: Career fluctuations in the 1970s (1971–1977)

 Rekha's first performance-oriented role came in 1976 when she played Amitabh Bachchan's ambitious and greedy wife in Do Anjaane; it would be her first of many appearances with the actor.
+(They appeared together in Namak Haraam (1973), but Rekha was paired opposite Rajesh Khanna).
 Her role is Rekha Roy, the wife of Bachchan's character who becomes an established actress.
 Shooting took place in Calcutta (present-day Kolkata) and was finished within a month; Rekha and the other cast and crew would stayed at the Grand Hotel.
 An adaptation of Nihar Ranjan Gupta's novel Ratrir Yatri, the film—directed by Dulal Guha and scripted by Nabendu Ghosh—was popular among the audience and critics.
 Film World wrote that she has proved herself as a leading actress in Hindi cinema as filmmakers had started taking more notice of her and become more keen to cast her in their films.
 She remarked that it was difficult to stand in front of Bachchan, speaking of how she felt paranoid after she knew that he would star opposite her in the film.
 She stated that he contributed to "dramatic changes" in her life and was a big influence in her adulthood, and described him "[someone] I'd never seen before".

 1977 was the third year when Rekha was consecutively gained one commercial success; the action crime Khoon Pasina emerged as the sixth-highest-grossing Indian film of the year.
 In the same year, she starred in the comedy-drama Aap Ki Khatir, opposite Vinod Khanna and Nadira.
 Her role as the poor girl won her awards from a number of film journalists' associations.
 In a retrospective review for The Hindu, the sport journalist and film critic Vijay Lokapally presumed that Rekha's role was challenging for her and appreciated her chemistry with Khanna; a Link reviewer praised its social themes.
 Film World awarded her with the Best Actress trophy for her work in Immaan Dharam, an action film that received mixed critical reviews.
 It features her as Durga, a Tamilian labourer who falls for the thief Mohan Kumar-Saxena (Shashi Kapoor).
 Cine Blitz praised Rekha for proving her talent in acting.